mulle-objc/mulle-objc-runtime/README.md

 # mulle-objc-runtime

 A portable Objective-C runtime written in C11.
 No Assembler required.
-It follows the Apple "Objective-C 1 Runtime" and
+It follows the Apple "Objective-C 1 runtime" and
 [adds many features](//www.mulle-kybernetik.com/weblog/2015/mulle_objc_present_and_absent.html)
 from "Objective-C 2.0", but the function calls are completely different.
 It is designed to be suitable for massive multi-threading.